PCR Verification of Escherichia coli Auxotrophic Expression Strains (Supporting Information)

 Four General Transaminases (or aminotransferases) of Escherichia coli

 Figure S2.
-Schematic view of selected amino acid biosynthesis pathways in Escherichia coli, catalyzed by four general transaminases (see Fig. 1).
+Schematic view of selected amino acid biosynthesis pathways in Escherichia coli, catalyzed by four general transaminases (see Fig. 1 [J. Biochem.
+(Review) 169, 387-394 (2021)]).
 They are the products of the ilvE, avtA, aspC and tyrB genes, respectively, and catalyze the interconversion of amino acids and ketoacids by transfer of amino groups, with the overlapping specificities: except for the avtA gene product, the other three general transaminases can use multiple substrates.
 This poses a major problem for selective labeling with certain amino acids.
 This scheme can only be used as a general guide with precaution for some amino acids.

 For selective labeling with certain amino acids, multiple genetic lesions are required because of the reversible transfer reactions and the overlapping specificities of four general transaminases (or aminotransferases) of E. coli (encoded respectively by ilvE, avtA, aspC and tyrB genes) (Fig. S2).
-Ideally, the best option in such cases is to use a strain with defects in all four general transaminases (ilvE, avtA, aspC and tyrB).
+In principle, the potential use of strains with defects in all four general transaminase genes (ilvE, avtA, aspC and tyrB) of E. coli should help minimize possible dilution and scrambling of the input amino acid label whenever available (J. Biomol.
+NMR 8, 184-192 (1996)) - in practice, some of these strains appear to exhibit complicated patterns of amino acid combination requirements for growth or they grow very slowly (J. Biochem.
+(Review) 169, 387-394 (2021)), so careful planning of experimental conditions is required (Tables 1, S1):

-Practically speaking, as long as there is a high concentration of amino acids in the growth medium, the collection of the new auxotrophic C43(DE3) and BL21(DE3) expression host strains described here (Table 1) can solve many selective labeling problems, and can be used for cost effective, high-yield production of any recombinant water-soluble or membrane protein that can be expressed in E. coli.
+Practically speaking, as long as there is a high concentration of amino acids in the growth medium, the collection of the new auxotrophic C43(DE3) and BL21(DE3) expression host strains described here (Tables 1, S1) can solve many selective labeling problems, and can be used for cost effective, high-yield production of any recombinant water-soluble or membrane protein that can be expressed in E. coli.

 Primary references to be cited: